Up to 60% off sofas & mattresses — limited‑time deals.

 • Couples who want fewer wake-ups from shifting positions

-• Guest rooms where “safe middle-of-the-road” matters
+• Guest rooms where an easy-to-adapt feel matters

 Where it falls short:

-• Not a fast-responding, bouncy feel
+• Not especially quick or bouncy

 Pros & cons